swooboo/ordered-combinations-sum/README.md

 is significant.
 For example, for {1,2}, 5, there is 8 combinations.

 ## Solution using polynomials
-Using poolynomes to represent different sums and lengths of combinations.
+Using polynomes to represent different sums and lengths of combinations.
 Each polynome represents the numbers of ways to sum up to all possible sums, depending on the length of the combination.
 For each length, there is one polynome that will contain all the counts for each sum that's accessible through a combination.